cisco-open/lrac_data_generation/README.md

 - `>8` Cores
 - At least 1.3 TB of free disk space for the track 1 and ???
 TB for the track 2
+- <details>

+  <summary><strong>Data-size breakdown</strong></summary>

-- Note that we only counted audio files and did not include the size of archived files (e.g., .zip or .tar.gz files)
+  - Note: we only counted audio files and did not include the size of archived files (e.g., .zip or .tar.gz files).
+You can remove the archived files once the data preparation is done.
   - Speech
     - DNS5 speech (original 131 GB + resampled 94 GB): 225 GB
     - LibriTTS (original 44 GB + resampled 7 GB): 51 GB